Deep Lakes Park

 - Restrooms

-- Boat ramp on Lake Chester and Lake Jewell
+- Boat ramps on Lake Chester and Lake Jewell - trolling motor only except for loading/unloading

 - 1.4 miles of paved walking and biking trail (one-way)

-- Trail connects to the entire Muscatine Trail System.
+- Bike trail connects to the greater Muscatine Trail System.

 Deep Lakes Campground Plan Graphic